You may want to try any of the following:

 Coronavirus Homepage Welcome

-The Pfizer bivalent COVID-19 booster shot is available for residents who are 12 and older and have completed their primary series or booster vaccination on or before August 3, 2022.
+The Pfizer bivalent booster dose is available to residents 5 years and older if they’ve received their primary vaccine series or the most recent booster dose on or before October 30, 2022.

 DC COVID-19 Vaccination Data